bayesmix-dev/bayesmix/README.md

 cd ..
 ```

+**Remark**: Configuring and compiling `bayesmix` for the first time will require several minutes, since `cmake` needs to provide and compile all the libraries on which `bayesmix` depends.

 # Tutorial

 The `build/run_mcmc` executable can be used to perform all the necessary analysis, but it needs some command-line arguments to be passed.